TRAPS is hereditary and can emerge from early childhood to adulthood1-9

 Immunizations

-Live vaccines should not be given concurrently with ILARIS.
-Prior to initiation of therapy with ILARIS, patients should receive all recommended vaccinations.
+Avoid administration of live vaccines concurrently with ILARIS.
+Update all recommended vaccinations prior to initiation of therapy with ILARIS.
 In addition, because ILARIS may interfere with normal immune response to new antigens, vaccinations may not be effective in patients receiving ILARIS.

 Canakinumab, like other monoclonal antibodies, is actively transported across the placenta mainly during the third trimester of pregnancy and may cause immunosuppression in the in utero exposed infant.
 The risks and benefits should be considered prior to administering live vaccines to infants who were exposed to ILARIS in utero for at least 4 to 12 months following the mother’s last dose of ILARIS.